1982 Lake Waco murders: Trials

 Deeb, Spence, and the Melendez brothers were indicted late 1983.
 District Attorney Vic Feazell, whose office had been instrumental in continuing to pursue new evidence in the case, would manage the prosecution against the accused.
 Spence and both Melendez brothers were, at the time, already serving prison sentences for various crimes.

 The evidence against the men largely consisted of testimony provided by other inmates, who claimed that the defendants had admitted to their involvement in the killings in private discussions, as well as confessions made by Anthony and Gilbert Melendez.
 Also considered was the confession Deeb had made to the two young women about his involvement in the killings and the life insurance policy he had taken out for his employee.
 Bite marks on the victims were also presented as evidence of Spence’s involvement.

 The trials began in May, with testimony from dental specialists supplementing the evidence that the prison witnesses had provided.
 In June, Anthony Melendez pleaded guilty to the crimes and was sentenced to life imprisonment.
 Spence’s case was badly damaged by Melendez’ confession, which played a key role in his eventual conviction in July 1984.
 Unlike Melendez, Spence was sentenced to death for his involvement in the killings.

 In January 1985, Gilbert Melendez also pleaded guilty to the murders and agreed to testify against Deeb.
 Like his brother, he received a term of life imprisonment in exchange for this confession.
 Gilbert Melendez died in prison in 1998 from AIDS-related complications.
 Anthony Melendez died in prison on January 13, 2017.

-Deeb, who had continued to protest his innocence, was found guilty of instigating the murders, and on March 14, he was sentenced to death by lethal injection.
+Deeb, who had continued to protest his innocence, was found guilty of instigating the murders, and was sentenced to death on June 30th, 1985.